EvaLin2951/douyin-ad-dashboard/README.md

 ### Introduction

-_Douyin E-Commerce Ads_ is a platform under _Douyin_ (Chinese TikTok) which provides marketing solutions for its merchants and helps businesses achieve long-term growth.
+_Douyin e-Commerce Ads_ is a platform under _Douyin_ (Chinese TikTok) which provides marketing solutions for its merchants and helps businesses achieve long-term growth.
 In order to make up for the missing backend features of the platform, this advanced, user-friendly visualized dashboard will not only offer a more comprehensive view of advertising metrics but also provide merchants with the flexibility to customize their data analysis, leading to more informed decision-making and effectively tailored marketing strategies.

 This application mainly focuses on two key dimensions: the advertising account and the advertising program.
 Users can filter data according to their:
 * **Marketing goals**, with options including _'All', 'Video',_ or _'Live’_.